Update on Equine Illness at UF English Farm

-Updated on Feb.
-9, 2018:
+Updated on March 7, 2018:

 This strain was found to be the “normal” strain of the virus, and not the same strain that caused the death of horses at the farm in 2003.
 To prevent the spread of the virus, strict regulations and biosecurity measures were implemented.
 Along with isolating the affected horses from the rest of the horse population, this protocol included using proper disinfection and sanitizing practices and monitoring every horse’s temperature.

 At the University of Findlay, we take the health of our horses very seriously.
 We abide by strict vaccination policies, and all of the horses at the English Equestrian Farm had already been vaccinated for this virus.
 We will continue to take the necessary precautions to protect the health and wellbeing of all horses, and work with our three staff veterinarians and two veterinarians in our faculty to maintain the health of our horses.